mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 ## Validations

-Recommended data validations include:
+##### Automated validations

+The process automatically generates data checks using `SELECT EXCEPT DISTINCT` to identify:

-- Use `SELECT EXCEPT DISTINCT` to identify rows in the previous version of the table that are missing in the new version, which was just backfilled.
-This command performs a 1:1 comparison by checking both dimensions and metrics.
+- Rows in the previous version of the data that are missing in the newly backfilled version which either have mismatches in metrics or are missing completely.
+- Rows in the backfilled version that are not present in the previous data which either have mismatches in metrics or have been incorrectly added by the process.

+The command used 'EXCEPT DISTINCT' performs a 1:1 comparison by checking both dimensions and metrics which ensures a complete match of rows between both versions.

+These data checks run after each partition backfilled and the process will terminate in case of mismatches to avoid unnecessary costs.

+##### Recommended data validations include:

+Before completing the backfill, it is recommended to validate the following, along with any other specific validations that you may require:

+- Metrics totals per dimension match those in the previous version of the table.
+- Metric sub-totals for the new or modified columns match the upstream table.
+Remaining subtotals are reflected under NULL for each column.
+- All metrics remain stable and consistent.

+The auto-generated checks are written to the query folder.
+Use them to retrieve all rows when there are mismatches.

-- Calculate subtotals per column, ensuring you use `COALESCE` for an accurate comparison of `NULL` values, and verify that all values match the upstream sources, except for `NULL` which is expected to increase.
+When comparing subtotals per column, ensure you use `COALESCE` for an accurate comparison of `NULL` values, and verify that all values match the upstream sources, except for `NULL` which is expected to increase.

 # FAQ